Domestic Violence Education for Kentucky Nurses

-POWER AND CONTROL
+POWER AND CONTROL WHEEL

-A model developed by the Domestic Abuse Intervention Project in Duluth, Minnesota, known as the “Power and Control Wheel,” depicts the most common abusive behaviors or tactics experienced by battered women.
-It is characterized by the pattern of actions that a male abuser uses to intentionally control or dominate his intimate partner.
+The iconic model known as the Power and Control Wheel was developed by the Domestic Abuse Intervention Project (2017) in Duluth, Minnesota, to depict the most common abusive behaviors or tactics experienced by victims of domestic violence.
+It is characterized by the pattern of actions that an abuser uses to intentionally control or dominate the intimate partner.
 These actions fall under eight primary categories:

-- Using coercion and threat
+- Using coercion and threats